 National Leadership Program, Fall 2021

-Roy Payan (he/him) is a Policy and Civic Engagement Apprentice in RespectAbility’s National Leadership Program for Fall 2021.
+Roy Payan (he/him) was a Policy and Civic Engagement Fellow in RespectAbility’s National Leadership Program for Fall 2021.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.
-Payan’s apprenticeship was funded by the Fox Family Foundation.
+Payan’s Fellowship was funded by the Fox Family Foundation.

 Payan is originally from El Paso, Texas, but grew up on a ranch in Northern California, in Yolo County next to an Indian reservation in a small town named Clarksburg.
 Payan graduated from Cal State Los Angeles with a double major in Rehabilitation Services in which he learned the characteristics, mannerisms and traits of a wide spectrum of disabilities.
 He is currently working on his Masters in Public Policy for Nonprofits at the University of Southern California (USC), where he hopes to eventually earn his doctorate.